vavalverde/vavalverde.github.io/essays/ai.md

   5. Final Project:

      In my experience with the final project I have only used AI to help generate equipment and workout descriptions as I am not to familiar with workout related things.
 I feel that trying to use AI would result in poor quality pages or ones that dont function as smoothly.
-I think it is better to create and understand your app or even reuse ideas from other peoples project but to do so you have to have agood idea on how the all the pages and components work together.
+I think it is better to create and understand your app or even reuse ideas from other peoples project but to do so you have to have a good idea on how the all the pages and components work together.

   6. Learning a Concept / Tutorial: